djdarcy/dazzlesum/docs/shadow-directory.md

 # Shadow Directory Guide

-Shadow directories provide a powerful way to keep your source directories clean while maintaining comprehensive checksum verification.
+Shadow directories provide a powerful way to keep your source directories clean while maintaining accurate checksum verification.
 Instead of placing `.shasum` files directly in your source directories, shadow directories store them in a parallel directory structure.

 ## Overview